Right now this is a placeholder I will be filling out in the coming weeks as time allows, leading up the the first Alpha release for testing.

 - Improves compatibility with newer Windows versions.

-- 32bit color support for non-palshift images; DC6 will become a container format supporting DXTn and RGBA32.
-NOTE: these will need a new encoding tool.
+- 32bit color support for non-palshift images; DC6 will become a container format supporting more encoding types.
+DT1 is also expanded support the same formats for tiles.
+NOTE: these will need a new encoding tool, but the changes are backwards compatible.
+Supported formats are:

-- Image local palettes for images.
+- Image local palettes.
 NOTE: these will need a new encoding tool.

 - Mod API: this will provide an SDK and a lot of additional low level gfx functions for shader support, render-to-texture, sprite and primitive batching, font loading, post processing.